KonduitAI/konduit-serving/README.md

 1. The javacpp.platform jvm argument

-2. The modules included are relative to the [maven profiles](https://maven.apache.org/guides/introduction/introduction-to-profiles.html)
+2. The modules included are relative to the [Maven profiles](https://maven.apache.org/guides/introduction/introduction-to-profiles.html)
 Modules are described below

 -  Standard Uberjar: `-Puberjar`